danielKinny/cis-allocations/README.md

 2. **Second Preference Check:**
    If the first preference is full, the second preference is considered.

+3. **Experience Check:**
+   Checks if the delegate has had sufficient experience to be assigned to the committee.

-3. **Fallback Allocation:**
+5. **Fallback Allocation:**
-   If both preferences are full, the participant is added to a separate list (`manual_allocations`) for manual assignment by event organisers.
+   If both preferences are full, the participant is added to a separate list (`noCom`) for manual assignment by event organisers.

 ---